European shares dip as doubts grow about U.S.-China trade truce

 “The number one driver for global risk sentiment is the U.S.-China trade talks, which suddenly don’t look as promising as they did over the weekend,” wrote Commerzbank rates strategist Christoph Rieger.

-The European automotive sector .SXAP, which is most sensitive to trade war fears, was the worst performing one, down 1.2 percent.
+The European automotive sector, which is most sensitive to trade war fears, was the worst performing one, down 1.2 percent.

 Adding to the weak sentiment, the yield curve between U.S. three-year and five-year notes and between two-year and five-year inverted on Monday, a first since the financial crisis, excluding very short-dated debt.